quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter2/section2.md

 is not enough to infer the two input bits.
 Therefore, in order to embed standard classical computation into the quantum formalism, one first has to make it reversible.
-This is indeed possible as shown by Bennett in {cite}`bennett1973logical`: any classical computation can be made reversible without an exponential increase of the required resources.
+This is indeed possible, as shown by Bennett in {cite}`bennett1973logical`: any classical computation can be made reversible without an exponential increase of the required resources.
 This implies that any classical computation can be simulated by quantum means, as